matthewdeanmartin/blog/content/post_002.md

 using a TODO.md document?
 Maybe.

 I also reviewed all my repos, deleted junk repos and forks I don't care about.
 I added all my repos to lists, e.g. "My Best Repos" so that I could find them.
+I noticed that Github allows pinning repos but not lists and not gists.

+I started adding Github actions to all my repos that I care about and got passing builds on about half dozen.

 I noticed many repos were text oriented, so I revived my idea of writing a build script for markdown + English.
-In otherwords, doing the things that wordprocessors do, spellcheck, format, grammar check, but doing so with the tools of software development.
+In other words, doing the things that word-processors do, spellcheck, format, grammar check, but doing so with the tools of software development.

 I went the Reston library and got some books.
 Feels like old times.